code-iai/iai_kinect2/kinect2_calibration/README.md

 ## Calibration of the depth measurements

 I did some tests on the measured and the computed distance based on the detected chess board.
-It seems like the Kinect2 has a static offset of around 24 mm.
+It seems like the Kinect2 (or at least the Kinect2s I am using) has a static offset of around 24 mm.
 As shown in the following images, one can see, that the difference between measured and computed distance is unrelated to the x and y coordinates of the pixel and also unrelated to the distance.

 ![plot.png](http://ai.uni-bremen.de/wiki/_media/software/plot.png)
 ![plot_x.png](http://ai.uni-bremen.de/wiki/_media/software/plot_x.png)
 ![plot_y.png](http://ai.uni-bremen.de/wiki/_media/software/plot_y.png)
 ![plot_xy.png](http://ai.uni-bremen.de/wiki/_media/software/plot_xy.png)

-For the images above ~400 images of a 4x5x0.03 chessboard in different orientatations, distances and image positions were used.
+For the images above ~400 images of a 4x5x0.03 chessboard in different orientations, distances and image positions were used.
 The code for computing the depth offset is added to the calibration tool.

 ### GNUPlot